RuneKR/make-it-hookable/README.md

 |                      | actor | input : T, output: U, next: ArgumentableCb     |
 |                      | post  | input : T, output: U, next: ArgumentableCb     |

 The callback do not need any parameters as both the input and output are passed along the hooks as references (therefore object like or array like data types of these).
-It do however accept one input argument.
-This is to be understanded as an error by the [express] framework and therefore also in this component.
+It does however accept one input argument.
+This is to be understand as an error by the [express] framework and therefore also in this component.

 ## Example of argumentable hooks